KaiYan289/RLpapersnote/README.md

 160. If you are encountering problems such as "ValueError: Unable to create tensor, you should probably activate truncation and/or padding with 'padding=True' 'truncation=True' to have batched tensors with the same length.
 Perhaps your features (`labels` in this case) have excessive nesting (inputs type `list` where type `int` is expected)." but you are sure you processed it, check if it is the problem of your new dataset containing previous items that has not been processed. https://github.com/huggingface/transformers/issues/15505

 161. How to set up a language model for regression with transformer library: https://discuss.huggingface.co/t/how-to-set-up-trainer-for-a-regression/12994 (i.e. set up a single label for classification and set loss to be MSE).

+162. BitsandBytes seem ot handle the problem of bfloat16 vs. float by its own.
+When you are not using it to finetune LLMs, be very careful about the dtype of the parameters vs. data; there will be subtle errors.
+(In other words, you should check this if you met subtle errors in finetuning LLMs).

+163. Remember that most BERT's context length is only 512 tokens!

+164. When you are using dmc2gym to finetune image-based RL environments on headless machine, you might meet the problem of X11 host error by glfw.
+Remember to set rendering with osmesa / egl!

+165. Remember to do pixel normalization (0 to 255 -> -1 to 1) when you are doing visual RL!

 # Useful Linux Debugging Commands